-Durston gear is grounded in four core philosophies:
+Durston gear is grounded in five core philosophies:

 1. First Principles Design